logicalclocks/flyingduck-chef/README.md

-onlinefs-chef
+flyingduck-chef
 =============

-Chef cooknook to configure the online feature store service
+Chef cookbook for the installation of Flying Duck (Arrow Flight Server with DuckDB)